 Seller financing is when the seller acts like a bank, they would provide you a loan to cover part of the overall purchase price.
 Typically, they will cover between 5%-60% of the purchase price.
 Obviously, the amount they are willing to finance varies considerably from deal to deal.
 You will be hard pressed to get an owner to finance 100% of the transaction, so you need to be prepared to come to the table with a down payment.

 Since the seller is acting like the bank, you need to be prepared to go through credit checks, background checks, resume reviews and requests for collateral to secure the loan.
 The seller will be relying on you to effectively run the business to make monthly payments.
 It is only fair they do their due diligence to make sure you are a capable business owner.

 At this point you might be wondering why would a business owner be willing to finance a business they are trying to sell?
-Offering seller financing helps the seller entice more buyers because most perspective buyers don’t have the enough cash on hand to buy a business outright, so they let them buy it from them over time.
+Offering seller financing helps the seller entice more buyers because most prospective buyers don’t have enough cash on hand to buy a business outright, so they let them buy it from them over time.
 There are entrepreneurs who won’t even consider buying a business unless seller financing is offered.
 They feel that if the seller isn’t willing to leave some skin in the game, the business might not be worth what they are asking.

 The terms will change from deal to deal but here is some of what you can expect.
 Most sellers will cap out at financing more than 60% of their asking price.
 The terms of the loan will be similar to what you would get through a bank and likely be at 6-8% over a 5-7-year time frame.
 You should also expect there to be terms that the business gets turned back over to the seller if you don’t make payments in one to two months, as well an offer of collateral outside the business.